-Congressman Serrano Continues to Actively Denounce Citizenship Question in 2020 Census
+Congressman Serrano on Federal Court Decision Blocking Inclusion of Citizenship Question in 2020 Census

-The Bronx, NY – On the 50th anniversary of Martin Luther King’s assassination, Congressman José E. Serrano (D-NY) released the following statement in commemoration of Dr. King’s life and work:
+The Bronx, NY – Today, Congressman José E. Serrano (D-NY) released the following statement on Martin Luther King Jr. Day in commemoration of his life and work: